Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

 When we look at the dependency parsing results, our first observation is BERTurk's superior performance over mBERT's.
 The best-performing model utilizing BERTurk outperforms the best mBERT-based model by almost 6\% in both UAS and LAS on historical Turkish ({\it the OTA-BOUN test set}).
 The gap is smaller (around 4\%) in the dependency parsing of modern Turkish sentences ({\it the TR-BOUN test set}).
 These results suggest that a language-specific PLM is a better option for dependency parsing of historical Turkish, even though it was pre-trained only on the modern counterpart of the language.

-When we compare the parsing performance of the models trained solely on TR-BOUN (the 1st and 4th rows) with those trained exclusively on OTA-BOUN (the 3rd and 6th rows), we observe a significant advantage for the models trained on TR-BOUN.
+When we compare the parsing performance of the models trained solely on TR-BOUN (the 1st and 4th rows) with those trained exclusively on OTA-BOUN (the 3rd and 6th rows), we observe a notable advantage for the models trained on TR-BOUN.
 This performance difference is largely attributed to the contrasting sizes of the training sets.
-Specifically, $\text{STEPS}_\text{BERTurk}$\texttt{+TR\_BOUN} and $\text{STEPS}_\text{mBERT}$\texttt{+TR\_BOUN} were trained on 7,803 modern Turkish sentences, while $\text{STEPS}_\text{BERTurk}$\texttt{+OTA\_BOUN} and $\text{STEPS}_\text{mBERT}$\texttt{+OTA\_BOUN} were limited to just 114 historical Turkish sentences.
+Models $\text{STEPS}_\text{BERTurk}$\texttt{+TR\_BOUN} and $\text{STEPS}_\text{mBERT}$\texttt{+TR\_BOUN} were trained on 7,803 modern Turkish sentences, while the training size for $\text{STEPS}_\text{BERTurk}$\texttt{+OTA\_BOUN} and $\text{STEPS}_\text{mBERT}$\texttt{+OTA\_BOUN} were limited to just 114 historical Turkish sentences.

 Notably, we observe a positive effect when OTA-BOUN is combined with TR-BOUN for training.
 The models utilizing this combined training approach (the 2nd and 5th rows) outperform those trained only on TR-BOUN (the 1st and 4th rows) by 2.5\% and 3.5\% in LAS for BERTurk and mBERT, respectively.
-Although the number of historical Turkish sentences is as small as 114, adding them to the training set made a significant impact on the dependency parsing of historical Turkish.
+Although the number of historical Turkish sentences is as small as 114, adding them to the training set made a remarkable impact on the dependency parsing of historical Turkish.
 These findings indicate that parsing performance for historical Turkish can be further enhanced with increased training data in historical Turkish.
 As anticipated, the inclusion of OTA-BOUN in the training set does not affect the parsing performance on modern Turkish sentences (TR-BOUN test set).

 The positive effect of using OTA-BOUN in training is less visible in POS tagging experiments.
-There is almost 1\% increase in the F1 score of the $\text{STEPS}_\text{mBERT}$ model when OTA-BOUN is added to the training set along with TR-BOUN.
+There is almost a 1\% increase in the F1 score of the $\text{STEPS}_\text{mBERT}$ model when OTA-BOUN is added to the training set along with TR-BOUN.
 For the $\text{STEPS}_\text{BERTurk}$ model, OTA-BOUN has almost no effect on the performance of the model in predicting the POS tags of the OTA-BOUN test set.
 Here, BERTurk-based models once again outperform their corresponding mBERT-based models in this task.
 It is worth noting that the POS tagging models may have already approached a saturation point, as the F1 score for the best-performing model on the OTA-BOUN test set is nearly 95.
 In such cases, further improvements in model performance are likely to be incremental and minimal.

 All of these experimental findings indicate that leveraging a language-specific PLM trained on the modern counterpart of a historical language, followed by fine-tuning on domain-specific datasets, serves as an effective starting point for NLP tasks involving historical Turkish.
 Despite the limited size of labeled datasets for historical Turkish, this approach demonstrates the potential to achieve satisfactory performance on the studied tasks.
 However, significant challenges remain, particularly in tackling more complex tasks, such as dependency parsing, and in adapting models to out-of-domain data, as evidenced by the {\it Ruznamçe} test set.